aeon-php/automation/README.md

 ### 2) Fetch Project History

 When the scope is detected, Automation will fetch the history of changes from source.
-It all starts from commits and it works pretty much as `git log origin..HEAD` command.
+It all starts from commits, and it works pretty much as `git log origin..HEAD` command.
 When commits are fetched, Automation pulls all Pull Requests since they also have valuable data about changes (this can be skipped using `--only-commits` option).
+Not all contributions are worth mentioning, sometimes you might want to exclude changes from bots. `--skip-from` option makes possible to skip changes from given authors.

 ### 3) Analyze Project History